 Many people come to StudyWorld because they want to move into new markets.
 A growing source market for our event is the Middle East.
-And we will again have a specialist zone for buyers from the region, organised by specialist Andy Buckland of Gulf English, where you can meet Middle Eastern buyers.
+And in 2018 we will again have a specialist zone for buyers from the region, organised by specialist Andy Buckland of Gulf English, where you can meet Middle Eastern buyers.

 Andy has been visiting ministries and training departments in the region to talk about StudyWorld and its advantages: he says they “love” the location, and that it is a one-stop shop for meeting the right contacts.

 But every part of the world has its own ways of doing things and Andy’s professional life is spent “trying to join the dots, connecting key people, with the aim of trying to improve Arabic students’ experience in the UK, bringing together key markets in the Gulf and the UK.”

 Working in the Middle East for many years, he has some advice for educators who are new to the region; they often don’t know what to expect and the etiquette can be challenging, he says.

 Key tips on doing business with Middle Eastern buyers